What have the seasons of life got to do with money and wealth?

 It’s easy to lock yourself into winter by thinking those negative thoughts.

 In spring, it is a time to be active.
 This is when opportunity is presented to you and when opportunity is presented, take massive action.
-This is not the time to sit back.
+It’s not the time to sit back.
 This is not the time to consolidate.

-This is not even the time to learn.
-This is the time to shoot first, aim later.
-This is the time to get into it.
+It’s not even the time to learn.
+This is the time to shoot first, aim later, the time to get into it.
 Clear out the weeds — worry, fear, doubt, negativity, and negative people.

 Negativity can squash and kill your dreams, the dreams that you created during winter.
 Spring is a time to plant the seeds that will bring your dreams to fruition.
 Now is the time to be busy… but the most important thing that we need to understand is that spring is short.